justanotherdevel/LinkedListAssignment/README.md

 # LinkedListAssignment
 Linked list based assignment for data structure.

+##Important Notes:
+	*Counting for the purpose of user input starts at 1.
+	*The program takes care of reducing it by 1 to make the actual start from 0.

 ##Details about structure Students:
 	Data Members:
 	*rollNo (integer): Stores the roll number of the student.